 From an economic perspective, it is hard to give too much weighting to the idea that a sugar tax will lead to job losses.

-The sugar tax is regressive because it will takes a higher percentage of income from those on low-incomes.
+It is argued that the sugar tax is regressive because it will take a higher percentage of income from those on low-incomes.
 However:

 - If people are price sensitive then they can switch to non-sugary drinks and avoid tax.